Dust collapse and bounce in spherically symmetric quantum-inspired gravity models: Dust density

 This is the integral equation to be solved for $\rho(x,t)$ and has solution~\eqref{eq:density}.
-It is a modified version of the deformed Freedman equation~\eqref{eq:FLRW} that results from many other approaches.
+It is a modified version of the deformed Freedman equation~\eqref{eq:FLRW} that results in many other approaches.
 Our result is missing the critical density term but instead includes an $x$-dependent factor.
-If $\rho(x,t) = \rho(t)$ was assumed, the density would have an $x$-dependent factor in it, thus falsifying the assumption.
-The $x$-dependent function only vanishes for $h_3 = 1$ and $h_2 = x$, as in the classical case and we would obtain the Freeman equation.
+If $\rho(x,t) = \rho(t)$ was assumed, the density would still have an $x$-dependent factor in it, thus falsifying the assumption.
+The $x$-dependent function only vanishes for $h_3 = 1$ and $h_2 = x$, as in the classical case and the Freeman equation is obtained.
 Only under these conditions will $\rho$ be homogeneous solution to~\eqref{eq:pde}.

 The polymer quantization spacetimes motivated by loop quantum gravity do not have this issue~\cite{Kelly:2020lec}.
 The $\rho(x,t) = \rho(t)$ assumption is made.
 This allows $\rho$ to be removed from the integral and the $x$ dependence after integration vanishes in the solution, thus justifying the assumption.
 The polymer corrections introduce trigonometric functions in the LTB equations.
 When solving these equations for the density, a differentiation of an inverse sine function is take which results in an extra term corresponding to the critical density term in~\eqref{eq:FLRW}.
 The critical density term in the Freeman equation is a result of introducing quantum corrections using a bounded (trigonometric) form.